dataloop-ai-apps/dtlpy-metrics/README.md

 1. Functions to calculate scores for quality tasks and model predictions.
 2. Custom nodes that can be added to pipelines to calculate scores when a task's quality items are completed.

-Currently there is support for quality tasks (i.e qualification, honeypot, and consensus), model prediction scoring, and precision-recall
+Currently, there is support for scores on quality tasks (i.e qualification, honeypot, and consensus).

+Annotation types supported include:
+-
+- bounding boxes
+- polygons

 ## Python installation